-Lawsuits don’t rectify every legal dispute.
-For example, bilateral arbitration is also a popular conflict resolution solution used by many companies.
-Trouble can arise, however, when one party wants to handle things in court while their opposition advocates for bilateral arbitration.
+Bilateral arbitration is a popular conflict resolution solution.
+Troubles arise, however, when one party wants a trial and the opposition advocates for arbitration.

-- Can an arbitration agreement be tossed out by a judge in favor of a class action lawsuit?
+- Can judges toss arbitration agreements in favor of class action lawsuits?
 If so, under what circumstances?

-- What constitutes “effective vindication” when it comes to dismantling an arbitration resolution contract?
+- What constitutes “effective vindication” when dismantling arbitration resolution contracts?

-The U.S. Supreme Court has weighed in on the above questions, and it looks like strict enforcement of class action waivers is the decided law of the land.
-In addition, it appears that the high court has a narrow definition of “effective vindication.”
+The U.S. Supreme Court weighed in on the above questions, via AmEx v.
+ICR.
+The verdict?
+Strict enforcement of class action waivers is the law of the land.
+In addition, the case clarified the high court’s definition of “effective vindication.”

 American Express Co. v.
 Italian Colors Restaurants Class Action Lawsuit

-Instead of giving up, however, the class attempted to file.
-Members asked the courts to kill the bilateral arbitration clause.
-In addition, they argued that bilateral arbitration creates “prohibitive costs” and unfairly “immunizes” American Express from the Sherman Antitrust Act.
-Additionally, the class argued that bilateral arbitration should be jettisoned as a viable option because, in this case, bilateral arbitration:
+Regardless, the class filed.
+They argued that bilateral arbitration creates “prohibitive costs” and unfairly “immunizes” American Express from the Sherman Antitrust Act.
+Additionally, the class reasoned that bilateral arbitration should be jettisoned as a viable option, for this case, because it:

 Bilateral Arbitration v.
 Class Action: The Legal Arguments

-The plaintiffs in the case argued that AmEx leveraged its “monopoly power” in the “premium and corporate” credit card markets to compel merchants to accept “ordinary” American Express credit cards at very high rates.
-The would-be class argued that the AmEx system is a clear-cut example of an unlawful “tying arraignment.”
+The plaintiffs argued that Amex leveraged its “monopoly power” in the “premium and corporate” credit card markets, which forced merchants to accept “ordinary” American Express credit cards at very high rates.
+The would-be class argued that Amex’s system amounts to an unlawful “tying arraignment.”

-A district court first heard Italian Colors v.
-AmEx, and the ruling was in favor of Amex.
-Then, the Second Circuit Court of Appeals, convinced of the plaintiff’s “effective vindication” arguments, reversed the decision, ultimately reasoning that the matter of law at hand was a question for the courts, not arbitrators.
+A district court first ruled in favor of Amex.
+But the Second Circuit Court of Appeals, moved by the plaintiff’s “effective vindication” arguments, reversed the decision, ultimately reasoning that the case posed a question for the courts, not arbitrators.

-American Express made several arguments in their defense throughout this conflict:
+American Express made several arguments in its defense, including:

-- Arbitration costs less than class action lawsuits and, therefore, helps the national economy.
-Italian Colors and crew countered by arguing that the cost of individually arbitrating each of these cases is “financially irrational.”
+- Arbitration costs less than class actions.
+ICR et al countered that the cost of individual arbitration for each of these cases is “financially irrational.”

-- To poke holes in the plaintiffs insistence that courts shouldn’t honor arbitration clauses when doing so would deny the affected parties “effective vindication,” Amex argued that the FAA does not intend to give de facto immunity to one party via arbitration.
+- To poke holes in the “effective vindication” argument, Amex reasoned that the FAA does not intend to give de facto immunity to one party via arbitration.

-- Amex argued that invalidating an agreement because it lacks a class arbitration clause is contradictory to the goals of the FAA.
+- Invalidating an agreement because it lacks a class arbitration clause is contradictory to the goals of the FAA.

-- Amex argued that prohibitive costs can only be calculated by looking at ‘”filing fees, arbitrators fees and other administrative fees imposed by the arbital forum that would not be required to sue in court.”
-As such, the plaintiffs did have enough of a claim to take action.
+- Prohibitive costs can only be calculated by looking at “filing fees, arbitrators’ fees, and other administrative fees imposed by the arbital forum that would not be required to sue in court.”